 MarCO (Mars Cube One) is a two spacecraft mission to accompany the InSight Mars lander to provide real-time data relay during the landing phase, as the MRO, MAVEN, and Mars Odyssey orbiters will not be in position to receive InSight data.
-The probes are nick-named WALL-E and EVE.
+The probes are nick-named Wall-E and Eva.

 The MarCO space craft were built at the NASA Jet Propulsion Laboratory to the 6U-cubesats form factor.
 They feature two deployable solar arrays and a deployable X-band antenna and an UHF antenna.
 These provide an 8 kbps UHF link from InSight to MarCO and an 8 kbps X-band link: MarCO to the Deep Space Network (DSN).